Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Introduction

 \subsection{Permutation Intervals}

-We now explain how the construction of confidence intervals for the causal effect in a randomized experiment with a binary outcome, where $n$ subjects are randomized to groups of fixed sizes $m$ and $n-m$, may be cast as a computational problem.
-Specifically, we seek confidence intervals that cover $\tau(\bs y)$ with probability at least $1-\alpha$ regardless of the sample size or potential outcomes (in the sense of \eqref{prob1}).
+We now explain how the construction of confidence intervals for the causal effect in a randomized experiment with a binary outcome may be cast as a computational problem.
+Specifically, we seek confidence intervals that contain $\tau(\bs y)$ with probability at least $1-\alpha$ regardless of the sample size or potential outcomes.

 Define a random vector $\bs Z \in \{0,1\}^n$ by letting $Z_i = 0$ if subject $i$ is assigned to control, and $Z_i= 1$ if subject $i$ is assigned to treatment.
-We let $\bs Y$ be the vector of observed outcomes, where
+Let $\bs Y$ be the vector of observed outcomes, where

 represents the outcome that the experimenter observes for subject $j$ after the experiment is completed.
-Using the known vectors $\bs Z$ and $\bs Y$, the unknown parameter $\tau (\bs y)$ may be estimated using the \emph{Neyman estimator} $\bs T(\bs Y, \bs Z)$.
-Informally speaking, this estimator subtracts the average of the observed outcomes in the control group from the average of the observed outcomes in the treatment group.
-The precise definition is \be T(\bs Y, \bs Z) = \sum_{j=1}^n \frac{Z_j Y_j}{m} - \sum_{j=1}^n \frac{(1-Z_j) Y_j}{n-m}. \ee An elementary calculation shows that $\E \big[ T(\bs Y, \bs Z) \big] = \tau(\bs y)$, where the expectation is taken over the variable $\bs Z$.
-Hence $T(\bs Y, \bs Z)$ is an \emph{unbiased} estimator for $\tau(\bs y)$.
+Using the known vectors $\bs Z$ and $\bs Y$, the unknown parameter $\tau (\bs y)$ may be estimated using the \emph{Neyman estimator} $ T(\bs Y, \bs Z)$, defined by \be T(\bs Y, \bs Z) = \sum_{j=1}^n \frac{Z_j Y_j}{m} - \sum_{j=1}^n \frac{(1-Z_j) Y_j}{n-m}. \ee An elementary calculation shows that $\E [ T(\bs Y, \bs Z) ] = \tau(\bs y)$, where the expectation is taken over the variable $\bs Z$.
+Hence $T(\bs Y, \bs Z)$ is an unbiased estimator for $\tau(\bs y)$.

 As a preliminary step toward constructing a confidence interval for $\tau(\bs y)$, we consider the probability that some possible configuration $\bs w$ of the potential outcomes could produce data at least as extreme as the observed data $(\bs Y, \bs Z)$.
-To make this notion precise, we consider an arbitrary length $n$ vector $\bs w$ of elements $\bs w_i$ such that $w_i(0),w_i(1) \in \{0,1\}$, and compute the \emph{p-value} given by
+To make this notion precise, we consider an arbitrary length $n$ vector $\bs w$ of elements $\bs w_i$ such that $w_i(0),w_i(1) \in \{0,1\}$, and compute the $p$-value given by

 Here $\bs{ \tilde Z}$ is independent from $\bs Z$ and has an identical distribution, and $\bs {\tilde Y}$ is the vector of observed outcomes in a hypothetical experiment with potential outcomes $\bs w$ and randomization $\bs{ \tilde Z}$, so that $\tilde Y_j = \tilde Z_j w_j(1) + (1 - \tilde Z_j) w_j(0)$.
 Calculating the $p$-value \eqref{intropvalue} is known as performing a \emph{permutation test}, since the probability may be computed by averaging over all possible randomizations $\bs{ \tilde Z}$.